DB Tester Specification - Data Formats

 When a dataset file contains the scenario marker column, the framework performs these steps:

-- Filters rows where the marker matches the current scenario
+- Filter rows where the marker matches the current scenario

-- Removes the scenario marker column from the resulting dataset
+- Remove the scenario marker column from the resulting dataset

-- Passes remaining columns and data to the database operation
+- Pass remaining columns and data to the database operation

 Example with Scenarios